+Figure S2.
+The spatial distribution of the difference in net radiation, sensible heat flux, latent heat flux, and the ground heat flux for tree and grass PFTs between the PFTCOL and CTRL simulations.
+The zonal means are presented in Figure 2 in the main text.

+Figure S3.
+The 20-year (1991-2010) monthly mean values of the atmospheric forcing data (at reference height of 30m) used to drive CLM for each of the three grid cells.

-Figure S1.
-The monthly values of (a) 2-m air temperature, (b) net radiation, (c) emitted longwave radiation, (d) albedo, (e) sensible heat flux, (f) latent heat flux, and (g) ground heat flux at the tree and grass PFT-level and grid cell-level for the tropical grid cell (6.13oN, 288.75oE).
+Figure S4.
+The monthly values of (a) 2-m air temperature, (b) net radiation, (c) emitted longwave radiation, (d) sensible heat flux, (e) latent heat flux, and (f) ground heat flux at the tree and grass PFT-level and grid cell-level for the tropical grid cell (6.13oN, 288.75oE).
 The monthly values are averaged over 20 years (1991-2010).